2002–03 Slovak Cup

 The 2002–03 Slovak Cup was the 34th season of Slovakia's annual knock-out cup competition and the tenth since the independence of Slovakia.
-It began on 10 September 2002 with Round 1 and ended on 8 May 2003 with the Final.
+It began on 10 September 2002 with the matches of first round and ended on 8 May 2003 with the final.
 The winners of the competition earned a place in the qualifying round of the UEFA Cup.
 Koba Senec were the defending champions.